kwameasare/agent_inc/README.md

    - System automatically handles port allocation
    - If issues persist, restart Docker

+5. **"Web UI not loading"**
+   - Ensure Node.js and npm are installed
+   - Check if port 5173 is available
+   - Run `npm install` in the ui directory

+6. **"Phase not progressing"**
+   - Check that all experts in the phase have completed
+   - Review expert logs for any failures
+   - Verify user approval is not required

-5. **Agent containers not stopping**
+7. **"Expert containers not spawning"**
-   - System includes automatic cleanup
-   - Manual cleanup: `docker stop $(docker ps -q --filter ancestor=agentic-engineering-system_generic_agent)`

-6. **gRPC connection timeouts with many sub-tasks**
-   - This is expected behavior when spawning many containers simultaneously
-   - The system will retry and eventually succeed with the synthesis
-   - For better performance, use a simpler initial task or increase timeout values
-   - Sub-task failures don't prevent the root synthesis from completing
+   - Verify Docker daemon is running
+   - Check Docker image exists: `agentic-engineering-system_generic_agent`
+   - Review container logs for startup issues

 ## Performance Considerations

-- **Parallel Execution**: Sub-tasks run concurrently when possible
+- **Parallel Phase Execution**: All experts in a phase run concurrently
-- **Resource Management**: Containers cleaned up immediately after use
+- **Resource Management**: Containers cleaned up immediately after expert completion
-- **Model Selection**: Balance between capability and cost/speed
+- **Model Selection**: Balance between capability and cost/speed per expert
-- **Caching**: Results cached in task tree for potential reuse
+- **UI Responsiveness**: Real-time updates without overwhelming the interface
+- **Phase Optimization**: Logical phase boundaries reduce unnecessary work

 ## Security Notes